Skip to main content

 Application Process

-First, you need to apply to get a conditional license by sending all forms and other required information to the department.
-After running a background check and ensuring you have submitted the required documents, the department will either approve or deny your application.
-The department needs to give you a decision within 90 days.
+First, you need to apply to get a conditional license by sending all forms and other required information to the Office of Cannabis Policy.
+After running a background check and obtaining an OMP-issued Individual Identification Card, OCP will either approve or deny your application within 90 days.
+The Office of Cannabis Policy will grant you a conditional license if you comply with all the requirements.

-If you comply with all the requirements, the department will grant you a conditional license.
-The next step is to secure a premise and get the approval from the local province to run a marijuana business.
-You have one year from the date your conditional license was issued to secure a location and get the approval from the municipality.
+The next step is to secure a location and get approval from the local municipality to run a marijuana business.
+You have one year from the issuance date of your conditional license to secure a location and get approval from the municipality.

-Within 10 days of getting the approval from the municipality, the department will issue you an active license.
+Within 10 days of getting approval from the municipality, the Office of Cannabis Policy will issue you an active license.
 It may also ask you for additional documents as it deems necessary.

 You should note, however, that a conditional license doesn’t allow you to start your dispensary business.
 You need an active license before you can open a dispensary.

-• A person who has served as a police officer, sheriff prosecutor, or an employee of the licensing authority of the state
+- A person who has served in a law enforcement role, such as a police officer, sheriff prosecutor, or an employee of OCP

 Can I Sell Other Products in My Dispensary?

-• If you are running a marijuana dispensary, you can’t sell or give away other consumable products.
-These include alcohol, cigarettes, and other edible products that don’t contain cannabis.
+A Maine marijuana store cannot act as a medical marijuana dispensary.
+A Marine marijuana store owner cannot be a caregiver while also selling recreational adult use cannabis.
+If you are running a marijuana dispensary, you can't sell or give away other consumable products.
+This includes alcohol, cigarettes, and other edible products that don't contain cannabis.
+You can sell cannabis products.

 Can I Advertise My Dispensary Anywhere?

-Marijuana business owners can’t advertise their products in a way that might be attractive to minors.
+Marijuana business owners can't advertise their products in a way that might be attractive to minors.
 They also cannot promote illegal activity and irresponsible use.
-The complete list of advertising restrictions are found under section 5 of the provisionally adopted rules.
+The complete list of advertising restrictions is under Section 5 of the provisionally adopted rules.

-Make Sure You Are Compliant to Local Laws
+Make Sure You Are Compliant With Local Laws

-The state won’t issue a license unless the specific city or municipality approves the license.
-The law also requires cities to affirmatively opt in before dispensaries can start operating.
-Failure to opt in means a city has prohibited retail sales of marijuana despite the state laws.
+The state won't issue a license unless the specific city or municipality approves the license.
+The law also requires cities to opt-in before dispensaries can start operating.
+Failure to opt-in means a city has prohibited retail sales of marijuana despite state laws.
+More than 90% of Maine's cities and towns do not allow the retail sale of recreational cannabis.
+Thus, it is important to make sure your dispensary is in a city that allows retail sales.

-You should also note that cities can set their own local rules and regulations on how dispensaries are regulated.
+You should also know that cities can set their own local rules and regulations on how to regulate dispensaries.

 Was Your Application Denied?

-The law gives the department the ability to deny your application for good cause.
-If that happens, the department is required to give you a reason for the denial and inform you of your right to appeal the decision.
+The Office of Cannabis Policy can deny your application for good cause.
+If that happens, the OCP gives you a reason for the denial and informs you of your right to appeal the decision.
+Many denials happen if the applicant had a license, permit, certificate, or other government-issued authorization issued for cultivation, manufacture, testing, or sale of marijuana in another jurisdiction revoked.

 Still Have Questions?

-The Maine legislature website is a good resource to get more information on retail cannabis sales.
+The Maine Legislature website is a good resource for more information on retail cannabis sales.
 You should regularly check this website to keep up to date with the changing laws and regulations.

 Additional Resources